AbhinandVJ6/AbhinandVJ6/README.md

 <br/>

 <p>
 A Skilled FullStack Web Developer 🚀 from India.
-Always working on some project or learning something new!
+Always working on some projects or learning something new!
 <br/>
-Stacks I have worked with : React-Redux
+Stacks I have worked with : Django-HTML5-CSS5
 <br/>
-Things I am currently experimenting with : HTML, CSS, JavaScript, Django, React, Redux
+Things I am currently experimenting with : JavaScript, React, Redux, SQL
 <br/>
 Want to become an Entrerpreneur for Environmental Services 🌳 and an Open Source Contributor for Nature thru Web Tech 💚.
 </p>